 International candidates are normally interviewed via telephone or Skype.

-Following the Admissions interview, a final application review takes place.
-Candidates will be notified of the decision within ten days.
+Following the Admissions interview, a final application review takes place and candidates will be notified via telephone and email.

-International candidates are advised to apply as early as possible to ensure sufficient time for processing visa applications, and no later than 15 June.
+International candidates are also advised to apply as early as possible to ensure sufficient time for processing visa applications, booking flights etc.

 The GMAT (Graduate Management Admissions Test) is a four-hour test which examines writing skills, mathematical reasoning, and integrated and verbal reasoning.
 The test is marked out of 800 points.